ArticlesTuesday 26th March 2019

 Secondly, you’ll have to pay extra tax each year because you’re getting a “free benefit” from the company (using the company’s car) instead of your own.

 For fossil fuelled cars currently on sale in the UK, a business can only claim up to 18% of the cost of the car against tax each year.

-However, the company can claim for full cost of an electric car against tax in the year you buy it.
+However, the company can claim for the full cost of an electric car as a tax deduction in the year you buy it.

 Tax charge each year for personal use of a company car